jrembold/AssociateTalk/Lectures/slides/slides.md

 - Relational databases also happen to still be incredibly popular in industry

 ## Why Relational Tables?
-- Suppose you wanted to keep track of your friends birthdays
+- Suppose you wanted to keep track of your friends' birthdays
     - This could easily be accomplished in a single table

 | First Name | Last Name | Birthday